qgis/QGIS-Documentation/docs/server_manual/getting_started.rst

 If you get the following output, the server is correctly installed

-.. note:: Depending on the version of QGIS, you might see slightly different output reported when your run ``qgis_mapserv.fcgi``
+.. note:: Depending on the version of QGIS, you might see slightly different output reported when you run ``qgis_mapserv.fcgi``

 .. code-block::